Tail Fetish

 A fantasy partialism

-Tails carry deep symbolic weight across mythology and folklore — from mermaids and satyrs to the many animal-human hybrids of world mythology — and that long imaginative tradition is the cultural backdrop against which a modern tail interest sits.
+Tails carry symbolic weight across mythology and folklore, from mermaids and satyrs to the many animal-human hybrids of world mythology, and that long imaginative tradition is the cultural backdrop against which a modern tail interest sits.
 As a named erotic focus, however, tail interest has almost no independent documentary record, and its clinical lineage is inherited from the broader category that contains it.

 In practice

 Unlike anatomical partialisms, tail interest is overwhelmingly expressed through worn objects and role-play.
 Common forms include wearing or appreciating costume and fursuit tails, animal-style tail accessories, and the tails of anthropomorphic characters in art and media.
-Because of this, the interest overlaps strongly with furry fandom, pet play, kitten play, human pup play, and pony play, and with the wider appeal of transformation and anthropomorphic fantasy.
+Because of this, the interest overlaps strongly with furry fandom, pet play, kitten play, and pony play, and with the wider appeal of anthropomorphic and transformation fantasy.
 For many, the tail is one element of a fuller animal-persona experience rather than an isolated focus.

 Psychology